 As the Fund has pensioners, the SIS legislation requires annual actuarial investigations of the Fund.
-The next actuarial investigation is required at a date no later than 30 June 2023.
+The next actuarial investigation is required at a date no later than 30 June 2024.

-The next Funding and Solvency Certificate is required at least 12 months before the expiry of the current Funding and Solvency Certificate (which expires on 30 June 2024).
+The next Funding and Solvency Certificate is required at least 12 months before the expiry of the current Funding and Solvency Certificate (which expires on 22 April 2026).
+However, it will need to be updated earlier should the Institution contribution recommendations in this report be accepted.

-The next Benefit Certificate is required following the expiry of the current Benefit Certificate (which expires 30 June 2023).
+The next Benefit Certificate is required following the expiry of the current Benefit Certificate (which expires 30 June 2027).
 It is required primarily by the Institutions to demonstrate compliance with historical Superannuation Guarantee obligations to employees who are Fund members.